Programmierpraktikum-MVA/edgeAI/data/kitti/README.md

 **Data structure:**
-Each png-file in data_object_image_2/training/image_2 has a corresponding YOLO format txt file in kitti-dataset-yolo-format/labels
+Each png-file in images has a corresponding YOLO format txt file in kitti-dataset-yolo-format/labels (images/test/000000.png <-> annotations/labels/000000.txt)
-(000000.png <-> 000000.txt)

 **Classes for objects:**